jahanarun/blog/content/en/post/nestjs-authz-authn/index.md

 Sometimes you may need to separate authorization and authentication in NestJS.

 ## Separation of concerns
-*Consider this situation.*
+*Let's consider this scenario.*
-Let's say, we want to build a system based on microservices and all of the services are built using NestJS.
+We want to build a system based on microservices and all of the services are built using NestJS.
 The services are split across [domains](https://martinfowler.com/bliki/DomainDrivenDesign.html).
 We also have a `Gateway` which act as the entry point for the system and it takes care of authentication.

 <img src="microservices.svg" width="400">